MPCatalog/scom-community-catalog/HealthServiceStore.Monitoring/ReadMe.md

     -   Rule name is "Collection: Health Service Database File Size"
     -   Targeted at the "Agent" class
     -   Collected performance counter is
-        -   Object:??Health Service Database
+        -   Object: Health Service Database
-        -   Counter:??File Size
+        -   Counter: File Size
-        -   Instance:??<Path to health service store file>
+        -   Instance: <Path to health service store file>
 -   A Task to manually do an offline defrag of the Health Service database file
     -   Task name is "Health Service Database Offline Defrag"
     -   Targeted at the "Agent" class